chungmin99/garfield/README.md

 2. Affinity visualization between 3D point and scene: use "Click" button to select the point, and select `instance_interact` as the output type.
    You might need to drag the viewer window slightly to see this output type.
    Again, interact with the `scale` slider!

-...example video coming soon
+⚙️...example video coming soon

 Also, note: the results can change a lot between 2k to 30k steps.